jon-brandy/hackthebox/Categories/Machines/Wifinetic/README.md

 #### NOTES:

 ```
-Monitorin interfaces, such as mon0 can also be used for passive sniffing of WI-FI traffic
+Monitoring interfaces, such as mon0 can also be used for passive sniffing of WI-FI traffic
 without associating with specific network.

 Knowing this, the attackers are allowed to capture and analyze Wi-Fi frames, including